robertthiesmeier/cross_site_imputation/README.md

 ```

 📧 We can send the .txt files to the sites with missing data.
-At the receiving site, we then have to transform the files into matrices.
+At the receiving site: Transform the files into matrices.

 ```ruby